ooesili/partygif/README.md

 For single-frame (A.K.A. non-animated) or short gifs that don't have enough frames to render a smooth color animation, the `-repeats` flag can be used to repeat the GIF a few times before applying the color shifting.
 For single-frame the `-framerate` flag can be used to customize the frame rate of the final GIF.

-Future plans
+### Grayscale Images

+Since hue-shifting only works on images that already have color, a `-black` flag exists which will colorize a black and white image before the hue shifting takes place.
+It does this by maximizing up the red value on every color in every palette on every frame.
+This essentially turns every black pixel into a red one, which lets the hue-shifting process do its job.

+Road map
 ------------

 - [x] repeating short GIFs to add smoother color changes
 - [x] static (non-animated) input GIFs
 - [ ] PNG input
 - [ ] JPEG input
-- [ ] bringing the party to gray scale images
+- [x] bringing the party to gray scale images
 - [ ] concurrent processing
 - [ ] pre-built binaries with gox